A Q&A with Senior Developer Bertrand Karerangabo

 In my view, the biggest limitation of React Native is that it's an abstraction.
 Abstraction may also be its biggest strength.
 Where it fails you is where any abstraction is bound to fail you.
 If your top priority is performance, you'll still find yourself dropping in and writing Objective-C (or Swift/Java).
 For example, since React Native on iOS is based on UIKit, this might happen every time you need to use CALayer/Core Graphics.
 If you're doing something unique, like using a niche 3rd-party iOS SDK, odds are you're going to need to wrap it yourself.

 In some ways, the abstraction is too light.
-This means you can find yourself in in a place where you're too aware of the underlying native stuff.
+This means you can find yourself in a place where you're too aware of the underlying native stuff.
 Native controls will behave like native controls and there is nothing you can do about it in JS-land.
 Custom native controls will need custom code (plugins or homemade).
 In some other ways, the abstraction is too thick and complex.
 Debugging exceptions and errors through the JS bridge is an interesting experience.
 Knowing Apple's framework in-and-out may not be enough.
 You may need to know how the pieces of React Native work, like the executor or the UI view manager.
-Diving into the React Native core can be a daunting task if you’ve never done native development.
+Diving into the React Native core can be a daunting task if you’ve never done native mobile app development.

 Native is always there so there is nothing you can't do.
 It's just a matter of time and money.
 It's easy to draw parallels here to C code with inline assembly.
 If you need to be on the edge, there's an escape hatch.
 Just don't be surprised when you start bleeding a little.

 Before I scare you off, I should mention that React Native's performance out-of-the-box is phenomenal.
 Most people in the world write slower native code than what the React Native team has done.
 An old benchmark I was shown in the early days only started dropping frames (< 60) after a ridiculous number of scrolling UIViews.
-This is nothing 99% of apps will ever approach.
+This is nothing 99% of mobile apps apps will ever approach.
 All popular custom native controls I could think of were available on npm.
 The rest of the time you can just build them using JS and CSS.
 React Native is also surprisingly stable.
 To date, only 216 issues have been opened with the word "crash".
 Of those, only 47 were related to React Native (including the CLI).
 The only crashes anybody is likely to encounter are in JS-land.
 React Native has obvious limitations but they are not surprising.

 TL;DR: If you're doing something where you would have to routinely escape UIKit, then React Native probably can't help you.